john-science/python_for_scientists/classes/03_functions_and_modules/lecture_03.md

 Let's take another look at the file we created above: `super_happy_fun_nums.py`.

 This is an example of a Python module.
-That is, instead of writing our Python code into the interpreter, we wrote it into a text file.
-There is a lot of benefit to this.
+That is, instead of writing our Python code into the interpreter, we placed it into a text file.
 Certainly, you *can* write all of your Python code in the interpreter.
 But when you quit the interpreter, all of your work is lost.
 This way you will have your code available tomorrow, if you need it.

 > Any file ending in .py is treated as a module by Python.